rkolbi/voron2.4/MY_V24-350/readme.md

 *stop, hit emergency stop and verify setup.*
 <br>

-<center>The method in which I wired the Euclid to my Octopus controller follows:</center>
+The method in which I wired the Euclid to my Octopus controller follows:
 ![MyEuclidWiring1](MyEuclidWiring1.PNG)

 **Links:**